tidev/tidev-www/posts/2023/sdk_12_1_0_rc.md

 ### iOS

 There is currently a known issue when using Xcode 14.3 to build an app for production.
 We expect a fix for this issue in the upcoming GA version of the 12.1.0 SDK.
 Until then, we advise you to use Xcode 14.2 for a stable environment.
+You can try the fix today by downloading a preview SDK [here](https://github.com/tidev/titanium_mobile/suites/11976292962/artifacts/628447503) and provide feedback in the [pull request](https://github.com/tidev/titanium_mobile/pull/13786).

 ## Report Bugs